Particle system

 Life Settings

-The Particle Life defines the total lifetime of each particle.
+The Particle Life defines the total lifetime in seconds of each particle.
 This determines how long a particle will stay alive.

-The Particle Life Randomness adds random variation to the lifetime of particles.
+The Particle Life Randomness adds random variation in seconds to the lifetime of particles.
 The lifetime of a particle is calculated according to the formula:

 \[\text{TotalLife} = \text{Life} + \text{LifeRandom} \cdot \text{random}(0, 1)\]